mundyreimer/mundyreimer.github.io/_posts/2020-12-13-free-energy-principle.md

 <br/>

-Friston points out that this dissipative, curl-free flow is the component responsible for counteracting the dissipation caused by the random perturbations of Brownian motion of the underlying vector field (representing the dynamical system).[^14]  This implies that the only remaining [probability current](https://en.wikipedia.org/wiki/Probability_current) is solenoidal, where the term *probability current* describes the flow of probability in terms of probability per unit time per unit area.
+Friston points out that this dissipative, curl-free flow is the component responsible for counteracting the dissipation caused by the random perturbations of Brownian motion on the underlying vector field (representing the dynamical system).[^14]  This implies that the only remaining [probability current](https://en.wikipedia.org/wiki/Probability_current) is solenoidal, where the term *probability current* describes the flow of probability in terms of probability per unit time per unit area.

 Now this is where things get a bit fuzzy for me.
-I don't quite see what is *driving* the system to be maintained in this state with the condition of a rapidly decaying vector field (our condition for the Helmholtz decomposition of the two different vector field components to occur).
+I don't quite see what is *driving* the system to be maintained in this state of a rapidly decaying vector field (which is necessary for our condition for the Helmholtz decomposition of the two different vector field components to be allowed).

 If I'm understanding Friston correctly, he states that the reason we have this system being maintained in this state is because the [non-equilibrium](https://en.wikipedia.org/wiki/Non-equilibrium_thermodynamics) (it is key to note that condition) long-term behavior of any random dynamical system when [weakly mixing](https://en.wikipedia.org/wiki/Mixing_(physics)) will after a sufficient amount of time converge to an invariant set of states called a *pullback* or *[random global attractor](https://en.wikipedia.org/wiki/Pullback_attractor)*.[^14] (I'll have to do more research into this since my understanding is fuzzy and my linguistic-physical intuition is fighting me over random sets even having attractors to begin with).

 ### Is there an isomorphism in the inferential engine interpretation?

-To cast the aforementioned dynamical systems interpretation into the language of probability and information theory we first have to explain how we capture epistemic notions such as belief and evidence.
+To cast the aforementioned dynamical systems interpretation into the language of probability and information theory we first have to explain how we can capture epistemic notions such as belief and evidence.
 We also have to formalize a mathematical relationship between how we update our old beliefs with new evidence to get new beliefs.
-We can see that relationship with the following:
+We can capture this relationship with the following:

 $$ \text{New Level of Belief} = \text{Strength of New Evidence} \times \text{Old Level of Belief} $$

-To put it into Bayesian terms,
+And then we can put it into Bayesian terms,

-$$ \text{Posterior Belief} = \frac{\text{Likelihood}) \times \text{Prior Belief}} {\text{Marginal Belief}} $$
+$$ \text{Posterior Belief} = \frac{\text{Likelihood} \times \text{Prior Belief}} {\text{Marginal Belief}} $$

 Or more formally...